-1. Temperature Mapping Study / Temperature & Humidity Mapping study 1.1.1.
-Why would you require Temperature Mapping Study (aka Temperature Distribution study)?3 1.1.2.
-How do we carry out temperature mapping study?
-1.2.
+1. Temperature Mapping Study / Temperature & Humidity Mapping study 1.1.1. study) Why would you require Temperature Mapping Study (aka Temperature Distribution ?3 1.1.2.
+How do we carry out temperature mapping study?4 1.2.
 What is temperature and humidity mapping study?
 1.2.1.
-Do you require a temperature mapping or temperature & humidity mapping?
-1.2.2.
+Do you require a temperature mapping or temperature & humidity mapping?5 1.2.2.
 What is the recommended humidity level for storage of medicines?
 1.2.3.
 How to reduce the humidity for cold rooms and warehouses for medicine storage?
 1.3.
 Documentation required prior to commencement of a mapping study 1.4.
+Protocol for mapping study 1.5.
 Acceptance criteria for the mapping study?
-1.5.
-How to decide the sampling interval of data collection for the mapping study 1.6.
-How to use the results of temperature mapping study7 1.7.
-Temperature mapping study / Temperature & Humidity mapping study for various assets 7 1.7.1.
-Temperature mapping study of Reefer trucks & vans7 1.7.2.
-Temperature mapping study of a ware house7 1.7.3.
-Temperature mapping study of Cold room 1.7.4.
-Temperature mapping study of a refrigerator 1.7.5.
-Temperature mapping study of a shipping box 1.8.
-Reports generated in Temperature Mapping study 2.
-What is Temperature Qualification study? (or Temperature & Humidity Qualification study) 9 2.1.
-Difference between Temperature mapping study and Temperature qualification study9 2.2.
-How to decide whether you need Temperature Mapping study or Temperature Qualification Study?
-10 2.3.
-Do you require a Temperature qualification study or Temperature and humidity • cation?
-2.4.
-Advantages of a Temperature qualification study over a mapping study 10 2.5.
-Documentation required prior to commencement of a qualification process 10 2.6.
-Reports of a Temperature qualification study 11 3.
-How to carry out a Qualification study 11 3.1.
-How to carry out qualification of a box 11 3.2.
-How to carry out qualification of a Cold Room 12 3.3.
-How to carry out qualification of a Van or reefer 12 4.
-Reasons for failure of a Mapping study 12 4.1.
+1.6.
+How to decide the sampling interval of data collection for the mapping study7 1.7.
+How to use the results of temperature mapping study7 1.8.
+Temperature mapping study / Temperature & Humidity mapping study for various assets 8 1.8.1.
+Temperature mapping study of Reefer trucks & vans 1.8.2.
+Temperature mapping study of a ware house 1.8.3.
+Temperature mapping study of Cold room 1.8.4.
+Temperature mapping study of a refrigerator 1.8.5.
+Temperature mapping study of a shipping box 1.9.
+Reports generated in Temperature Mapping study9 2. study) What is Temperature Qualification study? (or Temperature & Humidity Qualification 10 2.1.
+Difference between Temperature mapping study and Temperature qualification study 10 2.2.
+Study?
+How to decide whether you need Temperature Mapping study or Temperature Qualification '11 2.3.
+Do you require a Temperature qualification study or Temperature and humidity qualification?
+11 2.4.
+Advantages of a Temperature qualification study over a mapping study 11 2.5.
+Documentation required prior to commencement of a qualification process 2.6.
+Reports of a Temperature qualification study 3.
+How to carry out a Qualification study 3.1.
+How to carry out qualification of a box 3.2.
+How to carry out qualification of a Cold Room 3.3.
+How to carry out qualification of a Van or reefer 4.
+Reasons for failure of a Mapping study 13

+4.1.
 Reasons for failure of mapping study of a van 4.2.
-Reasons for failure of mapping study of a cold room

-4.3.
-Reasons for failure of mapping study of a Ware house 4.4.
-What is the validity period of a temperature mapping study and temperature qualification study?
-14 5.
-Reasons for failure of a Qualification study14 5.1.
-Reasons for failure of qualification study of a van14 5.2.
-Reasons for failure of qualification of a cold room14 5.3.
-Reasons for failure of qualification of a passive box15 5.4.
-Reasons for failure of qualification of an active box15 6.
+Reasons for failure of mapping study of a cold room14 4.3.
+Reasons for failure of mapping study of a Ware house 4.4. study?
+What is the validity period of a temperature mapping study and temperature qualification 15 5.
+Reasons for failure of a Qualification study15 5.1.
+Reasons for failure of qualification study of a van15 5.2.
+Reasons for failure of qualification of a cold room16 5.3.
+Reasons for failure of qualification of a passive box 16 5.4.
+Reasons for failure of qualification of an active box 16 6.
 How to improve the results of the test and eliminate chances of failure?
-6.1.
-Advantages of a trial study15 6.2.
+16 6.1.
+Advantages of a trial study16 6.2.
 How to carry out a trial study?
-16 7.
-What is Validation?
+7. What is Validation?
 What is difference from Qualification?
 8. Documents related to Mapping study & Qualification

-Temperature mapping study and Temperature qualification study are carried out generally in pharmaceutical industry.
-There are different kind of medicines and vaccines which need to be stored and transported at certain temperatures.
+Temperature mapping study and Temperature qualification study are generally for pharmaceutical industry.
+There are different kind of medicines and vaccines, which we store and transport under controlled temperatures.
 Majority of these medicines and vaccines are under two categories viz.
-Those to be stored between 2 to 8 Degree Centigrade and those to be stored between 15 to 25°C.
+Those, which require storage between 2 to 8 Degree Centigrade, and those stored between 15 to 25°C. Also, there are many which need storage in sub zero freezers.